Types of Florida health insurance

 ---|---|---|

-Only one of the 10 insurers offers plans in every county -- Blue Cross Blue Shield of Florida (also known as Florida Blue).
+Only one insurer offers plans in every county: Blue Cross Blue Shield of Florida (also known as Florida Blue).

 How to buy health insurance in Florida

-Floridians can sign up for an ACA marketplace plan during open enrollment between Nov.
-1 and Dec.
-15.
+Floridians can sign up for an ACA marketplace plan during open enrollment, usually between November 1 and January 15.

 People can also qualify for special 60-day enrollment periods during other parts of the year.
-Florida residents can sign up during a special enrollment period if they experience:
+Florida residents can sign up during a special enrollment period under the following circumstances:

-- Turning 26 and fall off a parent’s health plan
+- They turn 26 and fall bcuf8 off a parent’s health plan

 If you experience one of these qualifying life events, you can go to the ACA marketplace site and state why you need a special enrollment period.